Arivoli-A/Digital-Image-Processing/README.md

 ### Running Low-Light Enhancement Experiments

 The low-light enhancement experiments are located in the `low-light` folder, within the `Low_Light_experiment.ipynb` notebook.
-To run the experiments, select the `opencv_env` kernel inJupyter Notebook.
+To run the experiments, select the `opencv_env` kernel in Jupyter Notebook.

 - **LIME**: Python implementation is available in this repository, adapted from [Python-LIME](https://github.com/wiitt/Python-LIME).
 A C++ version is also explored: [LIME_Processing](https://github.com/zj611/LIME_Processing.git).